Yogayu/DeepLearningCourse/_build/04/GradientDescent.md

 $$y_i = \sigma (w_ix_i+b_i)$$

-If I substitute y into this equation:
+If we substitute $y$ into this equation:

 $$L(w, b) = \frac{1}{n}\sum_{i=1}^{k}\left ( \sigma (w_ix_i+b_i) - t_{i} \right )^2$$

-So it's clear that The error is a function of the network's weights and biases.
+It becomes clear that the error is a function of the network's weights and biases.

 ## What is Gradient Descent?